-But as we explain in the above link (here it is again, if you insist) any cost-saving attributed to the purchase of (slightly cheaper) domestic TVs is likely to be dwarfed by the long-term cost implication.
+But as we explain in the above video, any cost-saving attributed to the purchase of (slightly cheaper) domestic TVs is likely to be dwarfed by the long-term cost implication.
 And most notably, a domestic TV’s warranty is not valid in a commercial environment.

 And what about your patients or residents?
 Are the few (short-term) pennies saved, worth the vastly reduced patient entertainment experience?

 We’ll be very clear – we strongly recommend against the implementation of domestic TVs in a healthcare environment.